-GHS "Full" Signal Horn Adjustment (When Horn Sounds at Wrong Time)
+GHS "Full" Signal Horn Adjustment

-The vertical position of the Grass-Pak[®] switch is critical to make sure the catcher box does not overfill causing the delivery chute to clog.
-The vertical position can be adjusted by moving the aluminum shaft and vane on the Grass-Pak[®] switch.
+The vertical position of the Grass-Pak® switch is critical to make sure the catcher box does not overfill causing the delivery chute to clog.
+The vertical position can be adjusted by moving the aluminum shaft and vane on the Grass-Pak® switch.